The saliva solution

 Getting the cavity removed (advanced bacterial colony) and having a filling placed will help prevent the bacteria from spreading from one tooth to a neighboring tooth.

-Have sealants placed, this is a preventative protective coating that will protect the tooth surfaces from the acid of bacteria.
+Have sealants placed, this is a preventative protective coating on the chewing surfaces that will protect the tooth from acid erosion.